Board of Directors

 Member Since: 1999

-Takeo’s first summit was with his parents in first grade.
-He continued to climb as mountaineering club leader in high school, a climbing guide on Mt.
-Fuji, and 20-year Mountaineers member.
-He has served as Climbing Committee Chair and Branch Safety Officer for Seattle and most recently helped launch the Foothills climbing program.
-His passion is with Aid & Big Wall Climbing, including years of leading the course.
-When not making slow progress up an aid route, he enjoys helping students learn new skills and leading climbs.
+Takeo has been an avid climber since childhood, continuing on as mountaineering club leader in high school, climbing guide on Mt.
+Fuji, and climb leader with The Mountaineers.
+He has served as Climbing Committee Chair and Branch Safety Officer for Seattle and At-Large Board director since 2021.
+His passion is Aid & Big Wall Climbing, and he spends at least a week in Yosemite every year.
+When not making slow progress up an aid route, he enjoys mentoring new climb leaders on local rock and glacier climbs.

-Outside of The Mountaineers, Takeo pursued his other childhood passion in aerospace.
-He is a manager at Boeing, leading a team of engineers working on the next new airplane.
-During the ski season, he works as a certified instructor with the Boeing Ski & Snowboard Club.
+Outside of The Mountaineers, Takeo pursues his other childhood passion in aerospace.
+He is a senior manager at Boeing, focused on product safety enhancements.
+During winter, he works as a PSIA certified instructor with the Boeing Ski & Snowboard Club.
+He admits to a preference for lift-assisted skiing and riding, but enjoys the occasional foray into the backcountry.
+He enjoys travel and seeing new places, though he is most at peace in the mountains of the Pacific Northwest.

 Maya Magarati Maya Magarati Formatted.jpg